riccardo-enr/ACS-Labs/ACS_Lab_02/lab02-notes.md

 - Black: Signal acceleration
 - Dashed green: Command braking pressure
 - Green: Braking pressure on the wheel

+Take a look at wheel speed and if it doesn't block the the thresholds chosen are good.

 ## Pressure slopes